-Gain the knowledge and skills to become a licensed plumber with a Certificate IV in Plumbing and Services at Victoria Polytechnic.
+Gain the knowledge and skills to become a licensed plumber with a Certificate IV in Plumbing and Services CPC40912 at Victoria University Polytechnic.

 This course is designed for registered plumbers and final-year apprentices looking to extend their technical skills and knowledge.
 You’ll be prepared to gain your plumbing licence with the Victoria Building Authority (VBA), subject to passing the VBA exam.